w3c/wai-about-wai/_about/update.md

 * **Collaboration Tools Accessibility User Requirements ("CTAUR")** is a Working Draft.
 It describes user needs in tools that provide support for one or more specific collaborative features.
 These features include real-time editing of content by multiple authors, the use of comments or annotations, and revision control.
 [CTAUR Editor's Draft](https://w3c.github.io/ctaur/)  _[APA WG, Research TF]_

 * **How People with Disabilities Use the Web** helps you understand user needs broadly.
-We're updating this resource and publishing new videos to go along with it.
-Previous version: [[How People with Disabilities Use the Web]](/people-use-web/)
+We're updating this resource and publishing new videos to go along with it. [[How People with Disabilities Use the Web - previous version]](/people-use-web/), [in-progress update of How People with Disabilities Use the Web]https://deploy-preview-113--wai-people-use-web.netlify.app/people-use-web/)

 ### Testing Accessibility, Evaluation Tools

-* **[Easy Checks – A First Review of Web Accessibility](/test-evaluate/preliminary/)** helps you start to assess the accessibility of a web page.
+* **Easy Checks – A First Review of Web Accessibility** helps you start to assess the accessibility of a web page.
 We are polishing up a new iteration of this popular resource.
-[Draft Easy Checks new version](/easy-checks/)
+[Easy Checks - previous version](/test-evaluate/preliminary/), [draft new version of Easy Checks](/easy-checks/)
 * **ACT Rules** (Accessibility Conformance Testing (ACT), also known as "WCAG 2 Test Rules") describe ways to test conformance to WCAG success criteria.
 They are primarily for developers of evaluation tools and test methodologies.
 We're documenting more. [[About WCAG 2 Test Rules]](/standards-guidelines/act/rules/about/) _[AG WG, ACT TF]_
 * ACT Rules implementation reports list how test tools or methodologies address test examples in ACT Rules.
 We invite evaluation tool developers to [submit implementation reports](https://act-rules.github.io/pages/implementations/reporting/). _[AG WG, ACT TF]_